is-a-good-dev/docs/format.md

 }
 ```
 **Breakdown of json template:**
-- *"repo"* - This is your respository, the place where the code for the site is.
+- *"repo"* - This is your repository, the place where the code for the site is.
 If you don't have a repository you can leave this blank.
 - *"owner"* - This is a category for your information.
+This section needs to be filled out, or your PR will **not** be merged.
   - *"username"* - This is where you put your Github username.
   - *"email"* - This is where you put your email.
 - *"target"* - This is a category for the record information.
   - *"record-type"* - This key will be replaced with either  `A` or `CNAME`.
 This is where you will add the record type and the target.